IB Diploma Programme (Grades 11-12)

 Professional Development

-The ongoing professional growth of all faculty members is essential as we strive to realize a vision of “IB for All” in our school.
 Through a combination of site-based, district-based, and IBO-sponsored activities, our faculty is provided multiple opportunities to engage in staff development opportunities focused on assessment.

-All new teachers are provided training from school administrators, MYP Coordinator, and/or DP Coordinator for an overview of the curriculum, practices, and assessments before classroom instruction begins.
+All new teachers are provided training from school administrators and the relevant IB Coordinator for an overview of the curriculum, practices, and assessments before classroom instruction begins.
 Each year BSD supports several teachers to be trained in either the MYP or the DP.
-Our teachers are also encouraged and supported in attending regional workshops through the Northwest IB Association (NIBA).
-The OCC is available to teachers and used regularly to evaluate instruction and share best practices with colleagues around the world.
-When required for in-depth review of marks awarded, an enquiry upon results is requested from IBO.
-This feedback, along with annual subject reports, provides further insight into IBO assessment standards.
+Our teachers are also encouraged and supported in attending regional workshops through the Northwest Association of IB World Schools (NIBA).
+The Program Resource Center (PRC) on MyIB is available to teachers and used regularly to access relevant teacher support materials.
+When required for in-depth review of marks awarded, an EUR is requested from IB.
+This feedback, along with annual subject reports, provides further insight into IB assessment standards.

 Policy Revision

-As part of the five year program review for both the Middle Years and Diploma Programs, the Assessment Policy will be reviewed by the Curriculum Leadership Team and Curricular Departments every two and a half years.
+As part of the five year program review for both the Middle Years and Diploma Programs, the Assessment Policy will be reviewed by the Curriculum Leadership Team and Curricular Departments every two years.
 Appropriate amendments will be made and the updated document will be distributed to staff and posted on the school website.

-Inclusion policy
+Inclusion Policy

 Special Educational Needs Policy